stianjsu/messeption/messeption/readme.md

 Aditionally he wishes to have his opinions organized in an easy and readable manner.

 ### Important details for reading
-- Ability to be able to view posts
+- Ability to view posts

 ### Important details for writing
 - Ability to create a post